 - Principles of healthy eating

 - Managing medications

 - Techniques for relaxation and better breathing

-Participants take on an active role in the course.
+Participants take on an active role in the workshop.
 An example of a weekly activity is the use of a goal setting tool that participants learn about, called Action Plan.
-Participants make Action Plans each week and discuss them during the workshops.
+Participants make Action Plans each week and discuss them during the workshop.

 Who leads the program?

 The workshop is led by two individuals who also live with chronic pain.
-Our peer facilitators have successfully completed a four day training offered by our organization and are active members of a community of practice.
+Our peer facilitators attend a four day training, receive ongoing coaching, are remunerated, and are part of an active community of practice.

 Who developed the program?

-The Chronic Pain Management Program was co-designed by researchers at Stanford University as well as two Canadian health care professionals through applied research and is license by the Self-Management Resource Centre.
-It follows a standardized format that has been proven to help people learn to better manage chronic pain.
-It is considered to be a best practice program in chronic pain self-management.
+The modified version of the virtual Chronic Pain Self-Management Program was designed and licensed by the Self-Management Resource Centre.
+It follows a standardized format that has been proven to help people learn to better manage symptoms.